// article

 | gRPC | 10–50ms | High | Internal services, >100KB data | Medium |

-| Kafka Streaming | <10ms | Very High | Real-time events, millions msg/sec | High |
+| Kafka streaming | <10ms | Very high | Real-time events, millions msg/s | High |

-| Batch (Celery) | Minutes-Hours | Very High | Offline scoring, cacheable inputs | Low |
+| Batch (Celery) | Minutes–hours | Very high | Offline scoring, cacheable inputs | Low |

-| Serverless (Lambda) | Variable | Low-Medium | <1000 req/day, sporadic traffic | Low |
+| Serverless (Lambda) | Variable | Low–medium | <1,000 req/day, sporadic traffic | Low |

 from concurrent.futures import ProcessPoolExecutor